MicrosoftDocs/azure-dev-docs/articles/terraform/quick-kubernetes-deploy-terraform.md

 ### Test the application

 1. When the application runs, a Kubernetes service exposes the application front end to the internet.
 This process can take a few minutes to complete.
-Run [kubectl get service][kubectl-get] with the `--watch` argument to monitor progress.
+Run [kubectl get service](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) with the `--watch` argument to monitor progress.

     ```console
     kubectl get service azure-vote-front --watch